-6.1.2 Garages must be setback a minimum of 840mm behind the front wall of dwelling and be set back a minimum of 5.4m behind the front title boundary in accordance with the Memorandum of Common Provisions.
+6.1.2 Garages must be setback a minimum of 840mm behind the front wall of dwelling and be set back a minimum of 5m behind the front title boundary in accordance with the Memorandum of Common Provisions.

-Activation Elements
+6.2 Activation Elements

-6.2.1 All façades must be embellished by an activation element ie. portico, verandah or balcony.
+6.2.1 All facades must be designed with an activation element visible to the primary frontage to address the street.

+6.2.2 Porticos

-6.2.2 Porticos Minimum depth: 1.5m Minimum width: 1.6m
+Minimum depth : 1.5m Minimum width : 1.6m Refer to Memorandum of Common Provisions for height limitation.